 During the MD Program, students not only acquire the knowledge and skills required for the practice of medicine, but also engage in an ongoing process of career exploration.
 Faculty members can play a critical role in this process through various activities including mentorship, career talks, and special programs offered by some clinical departments in the Faculty of Medicine.
-To learn more about the options available to faculty members, please contact the Associate Dean Health Professions Student Affairs, the Academy Director associated with your hospital , Dr. Jon Novick, Career Exploration Faculty Lead, at jon.novick@utoronto.ca, or the course director/undergraduate program director of your Faculty of Medicine Department (see the Clerkship contact information).
+To learn more about the options available to faculty members, please contact the Associate Dean Health Professions Student Affairs, the Director, Career Advising System, the Academy Director associated with your hospital, or the course director/undergraduate program director of your Faculty of Medicine Department (see the Clerkship contact information).